It’s March again.

 - The quality of stocks in the portfolio of a scheme which might be under consideration for putting your own savings is yet another good thing to look at.
 This will give you a sense of security as you will be in a position to know exactly where your own money is been put by these fund managers.

 - Last but not least, must consider and compare charges of ULIP.
 Lower the charges, higher will be the premium amount allocation and will result in higher funds value.
-It is better to go for online ULIP plans for lower charge structure as middlemen/agent is eliminated from selling process.
+It is better to go for online ULIP plans for lower charge structure as middlemen/agent is eliminated from the selling process.